 - Avoid triggering food such as coffee, citrus fruits, alcohol, fatty food, soft drinks

 - Drink plenty of water throughout the day

 Infections That Cause Coughing After Eating

-To reduce Coughing, avoid foods containing sulfites such as:
+To reduce coughing, you should avoid foods containing irritating sulfites like:

 - Dried fruit

 Food allergies can also worsen an asthma attack.
 Therefore, it pays to be aware of your triggers and consult your doctor on the proper medication and management.

 Aspiration pneumonia occurs when tiny particles like food get trapped in the airways.
 The lungs may have difficulty expelling these substances.
 In addition, their extended stay where they are not supposed to be might enable a bacterial infection to take hold.

 You may experience chest pain along with a cough.
 People suffering from acid reflux or who have difficulty swallowing are at the highest risk of developing aspiration pneumonia.
 Aside from wheezing and coughing after eating, common symptoms of aspiration pneumonia include: